-Dash has seen incredible growth.
+Dash has seen remarkable growth.
 Here’s how this altcoin works.

 One of the beneficiaries of that interest is Dash, a cryptocurrency that’s been around in some form since 2014.
 Worth around $10 at the beginning of 2017, it broke the $300 price mark in less than a year.

 If you’re wondering what’s behind the incredible growth of this cryptocurrency and how it compares to bitcoin, you’ve come to the right place.

 |DASH||18 January, 2014||X11||18 million DASH|

 Like bitcoin, Dash is a cryptocurrency — or a digital currency exchanged through encrypted software.
 You might hear it described as an altcoin, which refers to any cryptocurrency other than bitcoin.

 Dash first existed as Xcoin.
 It was relaunched as Darkcoin in January 2014.
 A year later in March 2015, developers rebranded Darkcoin as Dash — short for “digital cash.”